Loading [MathJax]/extensions/tex2jax.js

 double pressure_adjusted_temperature(double E, double P) const

-Get pressure-adjusted ice temperature, in Kelvin, from enthalpy and pressure.
+Get pressure-adjusted ice temperature, in kelvin, from enthalpy and pressure.

 double enthalpy_cts(double P) const